invictus-integration/docs-ifa/dashboard/installation/dashboard-installation.md

 ## Migration Guide

 If you're migrating from Invictus V1 to Invictus V2 and wish to migrate your SQL data, please follow the [migration guide](dashboard-migration.md).

+## Access Control Setup

+Some Invictus components require various role assignments to function properly.
+Follow [this guide](../accesscontrolrights.md) for more info.